 Also of interest is that Chandler has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Chandler are very well educated compared to the average community in the nation: 39.66% of adults in Chandler have a bachelor's degree or even advanced degree.
+The citizens of Chandler are among the most well-educated in the nation: 40.88% of adults in Chandler have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

-Chandler is a very ethnically-diverse city.
+Chandler is an extremely ethnically-diverse city.
 The people who call Chandler home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chandler residents report their race to be White, followed by Asian.
 Chandler also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.62% of the city’s residents.
+People of Hispanic or Latino origin account for 23.16% of the city’s residents.
 Important ancestries of people in Chandler include Irish, English, Italian, and Polish.

 The most common language spoken in Chandler is English.
 Other important languages spoken here include Spanish and Chinese.